aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 |iOS Firefox                                                            |iOS 14                     |-                  |                    |

-Amazon Voice Focus is more CPU-intensive than conventional noise suppression systems, and the web runtime affects performance.
-As such, not all mobile devices or lower-spec laptop or desktop computers will be sufficiently powerful, or will be able to use Amazon Voice Focus while also supporting multiple video streams and rich application functionality.
+Amazon Voice Focus and Echo Reduction are more CPU-intensive than conventional noise suppression systems, and the web runtime affects performance.
+As such, not all mobile devices or lower-spec laptop or desktop computers will be sufficiently powerful, or will be able to use Amazon Voice Focus and Echo Reduction while also supporting multiple video streams and rich application functionality.

 The default configuration will adapt to available processor power and adjust quality accordingly, but some browsers and devices will simply be unable to enable the feature.
 Android browsers are theoretically compatible, but typically cannot meet the performance requirements. iOS 14 ships Safari 14, and relatively modern iPhones (*e.g.*, iPhone X) have been found to be fast enough.